After a 3-mile drop from a B-17, Del Miller found himself behind enemy lines

 On April 26, the Germans marched Miller and the other prisoners to their freedom in Halle, Germany.
 Miller said the first thing he ate when he was freed was peaches.
 “But we were only supposed to eat so much, because we weren’t getting a regular diet,” said Miller.

 Miller set foot on American soil again when he landed in West Virginia in June of 1945.
 He then returned to his hometown of Spencer, Iowa.

 When he returned to America, he said, “prisoners of war were treated like any other soldiers” and Miller received six medals for his service during World War II, including the Purple Heart.

-Miller married his late wife, Opal, in 1947.
+Miller married his wife, Opal, in 1947.
 The couple had three sons and after relocating to Sacramento for five years, the family moved to Napa in 1965.